Private Health Insurance for Individual And Families in Hong Kong

 This level of coverage covers routine preventative services like annual check-ups and cleanings as well as simple things like fillings, root canals or emergency treatment.

-This type of plan offers coverage for pretty much any dental service including for periodontitis, gingivitis, bridgework, crowns, fillings and gold jackets.
+This type of health insurance plan in Hong Kong offers coverage for pretty much any dental service including for periodontitis, gingivitis, bridgework, crowns, fillings and gold jackets.
 This coverage is useful if you’re anticipating some major dental work in the near future.

 While dental health coverage is available on a standalone basis, it can be expensive.
 For that reason, most people get dental coverage by adding it to their Hong Kong health insurance plans.

 Chronic and Pre-existing Condition Coverage

 Chronic conditions that require long-term treatment can be very expensive but pre-existing conditions are excluded.
-In other words, most insurance companies won’t cover them unless the diagnosis was made after the policy was purchased so if this is something you’re concerned about, you should buy health insurance in Hong Kong sooner rather than later.
+In other words, most insurance companies won’t cover them unless the diagnosis was made after the policy was purchased so if this is something you’re concerned about, you should buy private medical health insurance in Hong Kong sooner rather than later.

 Different medical plans also offer different levels of chronic illness coverage so it’s important that you speak with your Trusted Union advisor about this before deciding on which policy is right for you.

-Which Health Insurance Plan is right for me?
+Which Private Health Insurance Plan is right for me?

 With health insurance, there are no one-size-fits-all solutions.
 The needs of you and your family, the level of care you require, what optional covers are available, age, finances and medical history all play a part in selecting the right insurer and the right plan.